marlon407/ElitePlayground/tennisScore/README.md

 ## Getting started

-You need [groovy](http://groovy-lang.org/download.html) to run TennisScore.groovy as a script.
+You will need [groovy](http://groovy-lang.org/download.html) to run TennisScore.groovy as a script.

 ## Rules